cucumber/docs/content/cucumber.md

 }
 ```

+Note that your class will have to implement an interface to use the Cucumber keywords.

 **Annotated methods (Java 6 and onwards)**

 If you use the `cucumber-java` module, you can write them using annotated methods: